-They are organizing and hosting an international creation care conference in June 2022, planning coastal and river clean-ups and a Christian organic farming community, and will be looking at a practical project for children’s Sunday school education.
+They organized and hosted an international creation care conference in June 2022, and are planning coastal and river clean-ups and a Christian organic farming community, as well as looking at a practical project for children’s Sunday school education.

 This is a Germany-wide network of diverse people committed to protecting nature, biodiversity and the climate by initiating and implementing educational, research and conservation projects together with other stakeholders.

 Hoffnung have been sending regular newsletters informing about Creation Care activities and events, and about A Rocha International, since 2015.
 They’ve been getting the word out in churches and Christian events, notably by participating in the Freakstock Festival since 2013, where they’ve been leading Creation Care workshops, field outings, and consulting for the festival on environmental issues such as the implementation of a reuse system for dishes and cutlery.